knightsUCF/CarRacing/Log.md

 By deleting one of the objects on the car, a filler capsule or whatever, perhaps we essentially got rid of the rigid body which was helping us register the OnTriggerEnter() events.

+Sure enough, when we delete the "Cube" object, which contains a rigid body, we stop spawning.
+So having a rigid body on at least one of the objects solves our issue.

 # Getting Collisions to Register